 Hospitals can be a cause of anxiety for many, regardless of their condition, and it’s part of your role to provide comfort and reassurance, but before you get to the stage where you’re able to make a difference in people’s lives you need to get qualified via a recognised Nurse course.

 GCSEs are usually the first step you should tick off the list before embarking on a Nurse course.
-GCSEs are a nationally recognised qualification that are often required for university study.
+GCSEs are nationally recognised qualifications that are often required for university study.
 So, if you’re lacking relevant GCSEs, or don’t have any at all, getting into a nursing degree programme could be a challenge.

 However, that doesn’t mean it’s too late to get started.
-Whatever stage you’re at in life, or qualifications you’re lacking, you can still realise your ambition of becoming a Nurse.
+Whatever stage you’re at in life, or the qualifications you’re lacking, you can still realise your ambition of becoming a Nurse.
 Below, we have outlined the GCSEs you need, as well as further qualifications you can gain through online nursing courses.

 Getting into University to Study a Nurse Course

-Getting onto an undergraduate degree programme requires a range of academic qualifications to support your application, and each university can set its own requirements so double check your desired institutes before applying for their Nurse course.
+Getting onto an undergraduate degree programme requires a range of academic qualifications to support your application, and each university can set its own requirements so double-check your desired institutes before applying for their Nurse course.

 It’s important to remember that minimum requirements can differ depending on the type of nursing degree too.
 So, keep your desired career trajectory in mind when choosing what Nurse course to take.

-Mental health nursing, adult nursing or paediatric nursing all require slightly different skillsets, which means different requirements.
+Mental health nursing, adult nursing or paediatric nursing all require slightly different skill sets, which means different requirements.
 For example, an early years diploma would be relevant for paediatric nursing but unnecessary for mental health nursing.
 In this case, a Psychology GCSE or A Level would be far more relevant.

 That being said, the most common minimum requirements for nursing degrees are: